- Oral Motor

 • Place the handle of the Z-Vibe just under the nose.
 Gently press downward until the upper lip makes contact with the lower lip.
 Then place the handle just above the chin.
 Gently press upward until the lower lip makes contact with the upper lip.
 This helps establish the concept of lip closure.

 • Place the Preefer Tip horizontally between the center of the lips.
 Instruct the individual to close his/her lips firmly around the tip and hold for 3-5 seconds.
 Make sure that the individual is not biting down on the tip.
 Follow up with the production of /p/b/m/ sounds.
-This exercise can also be done with the Probe, Mini, and Bite-n-Chew Tips (shown below with the Bite-n-Chew Tip XL).
+This exercise can also be done with the Probe Tip, Mini Tip, or Bite-n-Chew Tip (shown below with the Bite-n-Chew Tip XL).

 Try saying a long ‘e’ sound and compare that with the ‘aw’ sound.
 Or, imagine biting into a big sandwich versus a potato chip.
 Can you feel the height difference?
 This height difference is called jaw grading.
 It's the ability to visually judge how far the jaw should open for certain foods and vowel sounds.

 • Use the bite blocks on the backs of the Animal Tips to practice jaw grading.
 The Dog Tip has the thickest block; the Mouse Tip has a thinner one; and the Cat Tip has the thinnest.
-Beginning with the Dog Tip, have the individual bite and hold the block for 3-4 seconds.
+Beginning with the Dog Tip (which will be the easiest one), have the individual bite and hold the block for 3-4 seconds.
 Release and repeat.
-Progress to the Mouse and then the Cat Tips.
+Progress to the Mouse Tip and then the Cat Tip.
 Skip to 1:25 of the video below to watch.

 • Other parts of the Animal Tips can be used as well.
 The ears, cheeks, and faces all have varied shapes that will require the jaw to open to different heights.